 How to Maximize Schedule C Deductions & Cut Your Self-Employment Taxes to the

-She is the author of eight trade books,
+BARBARA IS ALSO THE author of eight trade books,

 two of which—Creative Cash

-and Homemade Money—enjoyed a very long life as best sellers and
+and Homemade Money—enjoyed a very long life as bestsellers and

 recognized classics in their